silx-kit/silx-training/software_engineering/2_Distribution/index.rst

 -----------------

 Packages are the best way to distribute a library, regardless of the operating system.
-For (graphical) applications, fat-binaries may be a better choice, especially under Windows and MacOSX and will be discussed in next chapter
+For (graphical) applications, fat-binaries may be a better choice, especially under Windows and MacOS.

 There are 2 kind of packages to be distinguished:

-* Operating system packages: RPM, DEB, ...
+* Operating system packages: RPM, DEB, MSI, ...
 * Python specific packages: Wheels (it obsoletes eggs)

 Advantages of packaging tools: